Moonee Ponds, Victoria

 Moonee Ponds is an inner-city suburb in Melbourne, Victoria, Australia, 7 km north-west of Melbourne's Central Business District, located within the City of Moonee Valley local government area.
 Moonee Ponds recorded a population of 16,224 at the 2021 census.

 Moonee Ponds is home to Queens Park and the Moonee Valley Racecourse.

+History

+Moonee Ponds probably derives from a local aboriginal word meaning 'small flats', and was in reference to Mone Mone Creek.
+The area was part of the Essendon district - later City of Essendon - and was largely developed from the late 1800s.
+Mount Alexander Road led to the goldfields near Mt Alexander, and became a major commercial thoroughfare.
+The Moonee Ponds Junction includes the Clocktower Centre, formerly used as the Essendon Town Hall and council chambers.
+Puckle Street was developed in the 1890s, with the first Ferguson Plarre Bakery located on the street.
+Queen's Park was the site of where Burke and Wills camped in 1860 on their expedition from Melbourne to the Gulf of Carpentaria.
+Planting of most of the trees and landscaping of the gardens and lake began in the 1880s.

 Demographics

 In Moonee Ponds 69.9% of people were born in Australia.
 The other most common countries of birth were Italy 5.4%, India 2.6%, England 2.3%, Greece 1.5%, and New Zealand 1.5%.

 70.9% of people only spoke English at home.
 Other languages spoken at home included Italian 8.8%, Greek 3.6%, Cantonese 1.0%, Spanish 0.9% and Mandarin 0.9%.

 Sport

 Essendon Royals Soccer Club is located in Moonee Ponds and plays in the Victorian State League.

 The suburb has an Australian rules football team, Maribyrnong Park playing in the Essendon District Football League, and another, Moonee Valley Football Club, based at Ormond Park competing in the same league.
 Moonee Valley Cricket Club also located at Ormond Park competes in the VTCA.